-- Option 1: Raise a request to Thredd to populate the card profile IDs for the existing cards in your programme (Thredd uses a batch script to update the card profile ID linked to your card products) - Option 2: Submit a web service request to update the profile ID for each card, using the Update Cardholder Details V2 web service (Ws\Update\Cardholder\Details\V2).
+- Option 1: Raise a request to Thredd to populate the card profile IDs for the existing cards in your programme (Thredd uses a batch script to update the card profile ID linked to your card products) - Option 2: Use the Thredd API to update the profile ID for each card: - SOAP web services use the Update Cardholder Details V2 web service (Ws_Update_Cardholder_Details_V2).
 You must use the ProductRef field to add details of the card profile ID to be used.
-For details, see the Web Sevices Guide: Update Cardholder Details V2.
+For details, see the Web Services Guide > Update Cardholder Details V2. - REST-based Cards API use the Update Cardholder Details endpoint.
+You must use the designId field to add details of the card profile ID to be used.
+For details, see the Cards API Website > Update a Card.

-Note: The ProductRef field is used for dual purposes: a) when sending instructions to card manufacturers to identify the card image file in their systems to use, and b) for use in tokenisation, in response to a TAR message, to specify which card profile the card scheme should use.
+Note: The ProductRef field (SOAP) or designId field (REST) is used for dual purposes: a) when sending instructions to card manufacturers to identify the card image file in their systems to use, and b) for use in tokenisation, in response to a TAR message, to specify which card profile the card scheme (network) should use.